Osstem-AI/3DTeethSeg/README.md

 ```

 # Usage
-For the test, you can test the model in this command
+For the test, you can run the code in this command
 ```
 python process.py
 ```